ubc-library-rbsc/gillis-2021/pages/education.md

   </div>
 </div>

+> {% include feature/image.html objectid="https://cdn.discordapp.com/attachments/798302352737566730/875439834196488232/kodakcameras_1_of_1.jpg" alt="Two Kodak Cameras, the Bantam Fixed Viewfinder and the Retina sit on a wooden table with a white background" caption="Cameras such as the Kodak Bantam and Kodak Retina, shown here, were models available during the 1940s.
+It is unknown what specific types of cameras were accessible to our correspondents when they were able to use them." width="50" %}

+> {% include feature/blockquote.html text="Oh yes we got a privilege to own a radio and a camera here.
+We had both radio and two cameras there but we had to leave it in the hands of the R.C.M.P.
+I believe the custodian is now looking after it. ...
+We have sent for our camera about two weeks ago but it still hasn’t arrived" author="Tad Nagamori" citation="Letter to Joan Gillis, August 3, 1942" %}

 <br><br>Opportunities for education were highly dependent on the conditions of forced dispersal for each family.
 The federal government initially tried to shift the responsibility of maintaining schooling for Japanese Canadian children to provincial governments and Ministries of Education (REF1).
 Though the B.C.
 Security Commission [BCSC] established by the federal government did eventually start correspondence courses for some 60 high school students in B.C., these were primarily taught by untrained volunteers, some of whom were incarcerated in the camps themselves, or who had only just graduated high school (REF1).

 These correspondence courses were only offered to students interned at Hastings Park or those who had been sent to the surrounding camps in the Interior.
 However, most of the correspondents featured in this exhibit are part of the number of families who were sent to work on sugar beet farms in the Prairies, and were thus subject to different limitations.

 ## Obstacles to Education
+<br><br>

 {% include feature/image.html objectid="https://library-rbsc-2017.sites.olt.ubc.ca/files/2021/08/RBSC_ARC_1786_2_7-24_S.Mototsune-47-scaled.jpg" alt="A sepia landscape view of a high school building and trees in Raymond Alberta" caption="An image of the high school in Raymond, Alberta, sent by Sumi Mototsune in a letter dated April 24, 1943" width="50" %}